 In France you can list your home for sale with different agencies at once.
 Generally, owners do this in the thought to gain more visibility and have a rapid sale process.
-In some cases this can be true, but it is not a guarantee for success.
+In some cases, this can be true, but it is not a guarantee for success.

-We recommend that you find an agency and listing agent that understands you and your property, that is professional and will go all the way in selling your home.
-To sell your property is as important as when you bought and should be treated with the greatest respect and care.
+We recommend that you find an agency and listing agent that understands you and your property, that is professional, and will go all the way in selling your home.
+To sell your property is as important as when you bought it and should be treated with the greatest respect and care.

 There are several types of selling contracts you sign.
 Here, exclusive selling mandate and standard selling mandate is most common.
 Discuss with your agency which they would prefer and why.
 Honesty and transparency is key.
 Both suggestions can be wise depending on the situation and make sure you have enough information on the table before making any decision.

 The brokerage fee when selling differs a bit from agency to agency.
-Most common brokerage fee lies between 4-7% of the selling price, most commonly paid by the vendor.
+The most common brokerage fee lies between 4-7% of the selling price, most commonly paid by the vendor.
 However, this can also be paid by the purchaser depending on the situation.
 Remember that negotiating the brokerage fee in advance can mean that you lose that leverage when entering a negotiation.
 Discuss this with your entrusted listing agent.

 Preparing your property for presentation to potential buyers can mean the difference between a quick sale at the right price and a drawn out sale after price reductions.
 Try to remain impartial and look at your property with the eyes of a buyer.
 What are the positives and weaknesses?
 What does it look like?
 Buyers trust what they see.
-Clean, orderly and in good condition inspires confidence with the buyer and sells more easily.
+Clean, orderly, and in good condition inspires confidence with the buyer and sells more easily.